 Even if you don’t have a pair of mouse ears hanging around waiting for your next trip to Disneyland or Walt Disney World, you may want to buy stock to get exposure to its ever growing media business.
 Before doing so, however, it’s important to dig into the details of the company’s financials.
 Start by reviewing Disney’s latest earnings reports, which you can easily access in the investor relations section of the company’s website or via documents that all publicly-traded companies are required to file with the U.S. Securities and Exchange Commission (SEC).
 These documents will provide the details about Disney’s business, including the aforementioned breakdown of revenue from various business segments.

 Once you have a better understanding of Disney’s business, it’s important to consider whether the stock is a good investment for your portfolio.
 To better understand what causes Disney’s share price to move higher or lower on any given trading day, you should start following news about Disney, its competitors and the broader entertainment industry from major financial publications.
 In addition, enter the company’s ticker symbol (DIS) on a variety of financial websites to find data about the stock’s past performance data, valuation and its price-to-earnings ratio, among other information.
 On these websites, you may also access reports written by Wall Street analysts that detail information about the company’s business and their “buy,” “sell” or “hold” recommendations for the stock.

 Disney’s latest financial results

-Disney recently released results for its fiscal fourth quarter which ended in October, and the company reported total revenue of $18.53 billion, a 26% increase from a year ago, and adjusted earnings of 37 cents per share.
-Both revenue and earnings were lower than the estimates of Wall Street analysts ($18.79 billion and 51 cents, respectively).
+Disney recently released results for its fiscal first quarter which ended in January, and the company reported total revenue of $21.82 billion, a 34% increase from a year ago, and adjusted earnings of $1.06 per share.
+Both revenue and earnings beat the estimates by Wall Street analysts.

 How Disney stock fits into your portfolio